-Acceptable Solutions Perf ormance Criteria A1 P1 The size of each lot must be in accordance with the following, except if for public open space, a riparian or littoral reserve or utilities: Performance Criteria. no less than 1,000 m 2 and no more than 3,000 m 2 (except balance lot) A2 P2 The design of each lot must provide a minimum building area that is rectangular in shape and design of each lot must contain a building able to satisfy all of the following: publ complies with all of the following, except if for public open space, a riparian or littoral reserve or utilities; is reasonably capable of accommodating residential use and development; (a) clear of the frontage, side and rear boundary setbacks; (b) meets any applicable standards in codes in this planning scheme; (b) not subject to any codes in this planning scheme; (c) enables future development to achieve reasonable solar access, given the slope and aspect of the land; (c) clear of title restrictions such as easements and restrictive covenants; (d) minimises the requirement for earth works, retaining walls, and cut & dill associated (d) has an average slope of no more than 1 in 5; with future development; (e) is a minimum of 20 m x 20 m in size. А3 Р3
+density.
+Acc Acceptable Solutions Performance Criteria A1 P1 The size of each lot must be in accordance with the following, except if for public open space, a riparian or littoral reserve or utilities: No I Performance Criteria. as s pecified in Table 12.1.
+A2 P2 buil The design of each lot must provide a minimum building area that is rectangular in shape and design of each lot must contain a building able to satisfy all of the following: pub plies with all of the following, except if for lic open space, a riparian or littoral reserve tilities; (a) is reasonably capable of accommodating residential use and development; (a) clear of the frontage, side and rear boundary setbacks; (b) meets any applicable standards in codes in this planning scheme; (b) not subject to any codes in this planning scheme; (c) enables future development to achieve reasonable solar access, given the slope and aspect of the land; (c) clear of title restrictions such as easements and restrictive covenants; (d) minimises the requirement for earth works, retaining walls, and cut & dill (d) has an average slope of no more than 1 in 5; associated with future development; (e) is a minimum of 10 m x 15 m in size. А3 Р3 The frontage for each lot must be no less than the following, except if for public open space, a riparian or littoral reserve or utilities and except if an internal lot: 30m. орр frontage of each lot must provide ortunity for reasonable vehicular and estrian access and must be no less than:

-The frontage for each lot must be no less than the following, except if for public open space, a riparian or littoral reserve or utilities and except if an internal lot: The frontage of each lot must provide opportunity for reasonable vehicular and pedestrian access and must be no less than: 6m.
-30m.
-A4 P4 No lot is an internal lot [R1].
-An internal lot must satisfy all of the following: (a) access is from a road existing prior to the planning scheme coming into effect, unless site constraints make an internal lot configuration the only reasonable option to efficiently utilise land; (b) it is not reasonably possible to provide a new road to create a standard frontage lot; (c) the lot constitutes the only reasonable way to subdivide the rear of an existing lot; (d) the lot will contribute to the more efficient utilisation of living land; (e) the amenity of neighbouring land is unlikely to be unreasonably affected by subsequent development and use; (f) the lot has access to a road via an access strip, which is part of the lot, or a right-ofway, with a width of no less than 3.6m; (g) passing bays are provided at appropriate distances along the access strip to service the likely future use of the lot; (h) the access strip is adjacent to or combined with no more than three other internal lot access strips and it is not appropriate to provide access via a public road; (i) a sealed driveway is provided on the access strip prior to the sealing of the final plan. (j) the lot addresses and provides for passive surveillance of public open space and public rights of way if it fronts such public spaces.
-A5 P5 Setback from a new boundary for an existing building must comply with the relevant Acceptable Solution for setback.
-Setback from a new boundary for an existing building must satisfy the relevant Performance Criteria for setback.
+Α4 Ρ4 An internal lot must satisfy all of the following: No lot is an internal lot [R1]. access is from a road existing prior to the planning scheme coming into effect, unless site constraints make an internal lot configuration the only reasonable option to efficiently utilise land; (b) it is not reasonably possible to provide a new road to create a standard frontage (c) the lot constitutes the only reasonable way to subdivide the rear of an existing lot; (d) the lot will contribute to the more efficient utilisation of living land; (e) the amenity of neighbouring land is unlikely to be unreasonably affected by subsequent development and use; the lot has access to a road via an access strip, which is part of the lot, or a right-ofway, with a width of no less than 3.6m; (g) passing bays are provided at appropriate distances along the access strip to service the likely future use of the lot; (h) the access strip is adjacent to or combined with no more than three other internal lot access strips and it is not appropriate to provide access via a public road; a sealed driveway is provided on the (i) access strip prior to the sealing of the final plan. the lot addresses and provides for passive surveillance of public open space and public rights of way if it fronts such public spaces.
+A5 P5 Setback from a new boundary for an existing Setback from a new boundary for an existing building must comply with the relevant building must satisfy the relevant Performance Acceptable Solution for setback.
+Criteria for setback.